EECS150/asic_labs/lab2/asap7/README.md

 which genus
 ```

-to see if the shell prints out the path to the Cadence Genus Synthesis program (which we will be
-using for this lab).
-If it does not work, add the lines to your `.bash_profile` in your home folder
+to see if the shell prints out the path to the Cadence Genus Synthesis program (which we will be using for this lab).
+If it does not work, add the lines to your `.bash_profile` in your home folder as well.
-as well.
 Try to open a new terminal to see if it works.
-The file `eecs151.bashrc` sets various
-environment variables in your system such as where to find the CAD programs or license servers.
+The file `eecs151.bashrc` sets various environment variables in your system such as where to find the CAD programs or license servers.

 ## Synthesis Environment
 To perform synthesis, we will be using Cadence Genus.
-However, we will not be interfacing with
-Genus directly, we will rather use Hammer.
-Just like in lab 2, we have set up the basic Hammer
-flow for your lab exercises using Makefile.
+However, we will not be interfacing with Genus directly, we will rather use Hammer.
+Just like in lab 1, we have set up the basic Hammer flow for your lab exercises using Makefile.

 In this lab repository, you will see two sets of input files for Hammer.
-The first set of files are
-the source codes for our design that you will explore in the next section.
-The second set of files are
-some YAML files (`inst-env.yml`, `asap7.yml`, `design.yml`, `sim-rtl.yml`, `sim-gl-syn.yml`) that
+The first set of files are the source codes for our design that you will explore in the next section.
+The second set of files are some YAML files (`inst-env.yml`,
+`asap7.yml`, <!---tech-->
-configure the Hammer flow.
-Of these YAML files, you should only need to modify `design.yml`,
-`sim-rtl.yml` and `sim-gl-syn.yml` in order to configure the synthesis and simulation for your
+`design.yml`, `sim-rtl.yml`, `sim-gl-syn.yml`) that configure the Hammer flow.
+Of these YAML files, you should only need to modify `design.yml`, `sim-rtl.yml` and `sim-gl-syn.yml` in order to configure the synthesis and simulation for your design.
-design.

-Hammer is already setup at `/home/ff/eecs151/asic/hammer` with all the required plugins for Cadence
-Synthesis (Genus) and Place-and-Route (Innovus), Synopsys Simulator (VCS), Mentor Graphics
-DRC and LVS (Calibre).
-You should not need to install it on your own home directory. **These
-Hammer plugins are under NDA.
+Hammer is already setup at `/home/ff/eecs151/asic/hammer` with all the required plugins for Cadence Synthesis (Genus) and Place-and-Route (Innovus), Synopsys Simulator (VCS), Mentor Graphics DRC and LVS (Calibre).
+You should not need to install it on your own home directory. **These Hammer plugins are under NDA.
 They are provided to us for educational purpose.
 They should never be copied outside of instructional machines under any circumstances or else we are at risk of losing access to these tools in the future!!!**

 Let us take a look at some parts of `design.yml` file: